natacha-beck/cbrain-wiki/Configure-a-personal-data-provider-(CBRAIN).md

 3. Add New Personal SSH-based Data Provider

+<kbd>![image](https://github.com/aces/cbrain/assets/115739667/260bb98c-19bd-494b-813a-fa9e15d75e68)</kbd>

 Complete the form as per:

-<kbd>![image](https://github.com/aces/cbrain/assets/115739667/260bb98c-19bd-494b-813a-fa9e15d75e68)</kbd>

 * **Name**: Name of the personal data provider
 * **Description**: Short description
 * **Project**: assigned project
-* **HOSTNAME**: this is the server’s name where you are getting the file from.
+* **HOSTNAME**: this is the server’s name where you get the file.
 In this example, I want to move a file from Compute Canada Beluga to the personal data provider hosted in CBRAIN
 * **USERNAME** of your Compute Canada Account
 * **PATH**: where the file is located in Beluga